GoogleCloudPlatform/cluster-health-scanner/README.md

 #### Uninstalling with `kubectl`

-Because some users maybe have opted to use `kubectl` over directly using the Helm chart to deploy, it's important to uninstall using the same YAML file used in `kubectl apply`:
+Because some users may have opted to use `kubectl` instead of directly using the Helm chart to deploy, it's important to uninstall using `kubectl delete` with the same YAML file that was used in `kubectl apply`:

 ```bash
 kubectl delete -f my_deployment.yaml